ethereum/glados/README.md

 ### Architecture

 The rough shape of Glados is as follows:

-The `glados-monitor` crate implements a long running process which continually follows the tip of the chain, and computes the ContentID/ContentKey values for new content as new blocks are added to the canonical chain.
-These values are inserted into a relational database.

 The `glados-audit` process then queries the database for content that it will then "audit" to determine whether the content can be successfully retrieved from the network.
 The audit process will use the Portal Network JSON-RPC api to query the portal network for the given content and then record in the database whether the content could be successfully retrieved.
 The database is structured such that a piece of content can be audited many times, giving a historical view over the lifetime of the content showing times when it was or was not available.